jasonmoll/jasonmoll/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on analysis automation using Power Query, and some time series forecasting in R

 <!--
 **jasonmoll/jasonmoll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.